xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                      \  R(i,z)  if entry from state 'z'

 The applied recipe depends on the origin state of the transition which is only determined at run-time.
-However, a recipe 'R(i)' for a mouth state can be determined as follows.
-For each variable of the DCV there are two
+For each variable 'v' in 'RV(i)' there are two
 possibilities:

    Homogeneity:   All entry recipes apply the exact same process to
                   determine the variable's content.
+That is

+                  for all q,e in P(i): v by R(i,p) = v by R(i,q)

    Inhomogeneity: Two or more entry recipes apply a different process
                   to determine the variable's content.
+That is

+                  It exists a p,q where: v by R(i,p) <> v by R(i,q)

+Not that 'R(i,p) <> R(i,q)' is true if the snapshot maps differ.
+In other words, two recipe procedures may rely in the same way on a stored value 'A(v)', but if it has been stored stored in different states, they are still not the same.

 If a variable 'v' is determined homogeneously, then the part of the recipes that determines it can be overtaken into 'R(i)'.
 Otherwise, the value must be